-A friend mine, Jeff, called yesterday to tell me he had been hit by a driver with cheap car insurance.
+A friend mine, Jeff, called me recently to tell me he had been hit by a driver with cheap car insurance.
 It sounds like his family may have some pretty serious injuries.
 Despite being a career insurance agent, his question was “what advice do you have?”

 My heart goes out to Jeff and his family.
 This is an awful position to be in.
 Fortunately, as an insurance agent, he’s smart enough to know he needs to take action immediately.
 Unfortunately, the insurance industry may prove to be as much a problem for him as a help.

 My friend called the right person.
 I know the dark side of the insurance industry inside and out.
 Yes, after being hit by a car, I was trapped in the dark side of the industry for years.

 Many doctors (especially those employed by hospitals) only provide reports.
 Reports tell what they saw and what they did.
 However, being fairly compensated for your accident requires more information.
 Information such as, what are the long-term consequences?
 Will this problem require surgery or multiple surgeries?
 Will other types of treatment be necessary?
 Is the injury debilitating in some way?
 And most importantly, was the problem caused by the accident?
 The only expert that can convincingly make these important points is the doctor.
 Unfortunately, hospitals and many doctors, have policies against providing information that could be considered an “opinion.”

-For me, the main reason – possibly the only reason – the insurance company paid what was due was because my doctor said I would probably need a replacement hip as a result of the accident.
+For me, the main reason – possibly the only reason – the insurance company paid what was due to me was because my doctor said I would probably need a replacement hip as a result of the accident.
 At that point the fight was over.
 The insurance company lawyer stopped spreading untrue information (lies) about me.
 Instead, they began the preparations for sending the money they owed to me.